Sunday, March 10, 2013

 This is the first really weird thing to me.
 Neff looks like Hades.
 He acts like Hades, he basically lives in Hades.
 Why is he not Hades?
 Its not like his character, or anyone else for that matter, is fleshed out enough here to really justify creating an original character when Hades we would all recognize immediately.

 Also, why is Athena such a push over?
 Isn't she a war goddess?
 Granted there really isn't a back story but she doesn't seem to have put up much of a fight and just seems to let herself get captured.
-And by a mortal.
+And by a mortal, too.
 After all, he's not Hades.
 And here is the other problem with all of this - If Neff is just a normal, albeit magical, guy, not Hades, than why didn't Zeus just smite his ass and take Athena back?
-If Neff WAS Hades, then it would make sense.
-Gods aren't supposed to war with each other directly so Zeus sent a champion to deal with Hades in his stead, but Neff isn't a god and there is no rule about kicking his entirely unholy ass.
+If Neff was Hades, then it would make sense.
+Gods are not supposed to war with each other directly, so Zeus sent a champion to deal with Hades in his stead.
+Neff isn't a god however, and there is no rule about kicking his entirely unholy ass.

 Maybe this gets to me because the rest of the game is so true to the Greek mythology source material.
 Remember the story about the giant ants that lived in the volcano from your mythology class?
 Or who could forget Homer's classic epic about the bipedal rhinoceros wearing boxing gloves and a yellow speedo?